bootdotdev/blog/content/cryptography/very-basic-intro-to-hash-functions-sha-256-md-5-etc.md

 When a program stores data in a map, a key and value are given to the map.
 When a program wants to access the value, it can give the appropriate key to the map and receive the corresponding value.
 Data maps are good because they can find data _instantly._ The key is used as an address that the computer can find immediately, instead of taking hours searching through millions of records.

-Because keys are like addresses, they can’t be too large.
+Because keys are like addresses, they can't be too large.
 If I want to store books in a data map I can hash the contents of the book and use the hash as a key.
 As a programmer, I can simply use the hash to look up the contents of the book instead of trying to sort through thousands of records by title, author, etc.

 {{< cta2 >}}

 ## How Do They Work?

 Here is the real challenge of writing this article.
-I’m going to keep it extremely simple and omit the actual implementation details while giving you a basic idea of what the computer actually does when it hashes some data.
+I'm going to keep it extremely simple and omit the actual implementation details while giving you a basic idea of what the computer actually does when it hashes some data.

-Let’s walk through an example algorithm I’m making up on the fly for this demonstration, **LANEHASH:**
+Let's walk through an example algorithm I'm making up on the fly for this demonstration, **LANEHASH:**

 - We start with some data to hash

 > iLoveBitcoin

-- I convert the letters and numbers into 1’s and 0’s (All data in computers are stored in 1’s and 0’s, different patterns of 1’s and 0’s represent different letters)
+- I convert the letters and numbers into 1's and 0's (All data in computers are stored in 1's and 0's, different patterns of 1's and 0's represent different letters)

 > iLoveBitcoin→ 100010100000101111